Starways: History

-The Wilson family were successful businessmen in Liverpool owning Limocoat Ltd and later the Famous Army Stores.
+The Wilson family were successful businessmen in Liverpool owning Limocoat Ltd. and later the Famous Army Stores.
 They were also involved with the Cathedral Touring Agency (CTA), a travel company, which provided most all-inclusive, tour business for the airline.
 In 1951, F.H.
 Wilson was appointed chairman of the board and by 1954 the family had acquired full control of the company.
 In the early fifties, the airline expanded, acquiring a number of Douglas DC-3s, including two prewar-built examples.
 This expansion was to operate seasonal tourist charters and build-up a network of summer scheduled services from Liverpool including flights to continental European destinations including Lourdes and Biarritz.
+In March 1955 Starways achieved its goal of opening a prestige scheduled route between Liverpool and London-Heathrow, flown several times weekly by DC 3.
+With work increasing all the time larger equipment was needed and thus the air carrier took delivery of two Douglas DC-4s Skymasters during the winter of 1957/58.